LIAS-CUHKSZ/Epipolar_evaluation/README.md

 use `git submodule update --init --recursive` to download the submodules.

 > **We modify the EigenSolver implementation in OpenGV, avoid the translation flip problem.**, see `src/relative_pose/methods.cpp`, we use all points for flipping test instead of the first 1.
 We also add TLS for LM method.
+So make sure to use the modified version in `src/3rdparty/opengv`(submodule)

 ## Usage